 In compliance with federal regulations set forth under the Higher Education Act of 1965, as amended, below is a summary of consumer information that must be made available to all students at Saint Paul.
 Each topic provides a brief description of the information that must be disclosed and provides access to the information.

 Saint Paul is regionally accredited by the Higher Learning Commission, has specialized accreditation from the Association of Theological Schools, is approved by the Kansas Board of Regents and Oklahoma State Regents for Higher Education, and is affiliated with The United Methodist Church.

-Saint Paul offers the following degree programs at both of its campus locations:
+Saint Paul offers the following degree and certificate programs at both of its campus locations:

 - Master of Divinity

 - Master of Arts (Theological Studies)

 Saint Paul also offers a Course of Study program through the General Board of Higher Education and Ministry of The United Methodist Church.